wcjameson/super-galactic-age-calculator/README.md

 * You can clone the repository to your machine by following these steps
 * In your terminal enter the following
 * git clone https://github.com/wcjameson/super-galactic-age-calculator
+* All needed dependencies should be listed in package.json file
+* Open your terminal in the project directory and enter the following
+* npm install
+* That should install everything you need for this project
 * Open the index.html file in your browser
-* Currently the user interface is not operational.
+* Currently the user interface is not operational

 ## Known Bugs